Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory: Conclusion

 In Theorem~\ref{th:main} we have proven a lower bound for communication complexity of protocols with \emph{private} randomness.
 The argument can be extended to the setting where Alice and Bob use both \emph{private} and \emph{public} random bits (the private sources of randomness are available only to Alice and Bob respectively; the public source of randomness is available to both parties and to the eavesdropper).
 Thus, the problem of the \emph{worst case} complexity is resolved for the most general natural model of communication.

+For pairs of inputs $(x,y)$ from Example~\ref{lines-and-points} and Example~\ref{quasi-distance} (corresponding to edges of a graph with a large spectral gap) we have got a lower bound for communication complexity that matches the known upper bound.
+However, in the known protocols achieving this bound the communication is very non-symmetric: all (or almost all) the burden of communication falls on only one of two participants.
+We do not know whether there exist more balanced protocols, where the communication complexity is shared equally between Alice and Bob.

-At the same time, we have no characterization of the optimal communication complexity of the secret key agreement for pairs of inputs $(x,y)$ that do not enjoy the spectral property required in Corollary~\ref{mixing-lemma-large-sets}.
-In particular, there is a large gap between constant hidden in the $O(\delta n)$ notation in Theorem~\ref{th:hamming1} and in the $\Omega(\delta n)$ notation in and Theorem~\ref{th:hamming2}, so the question on the optimal trade-off between the secret key size and communication complexity for $(x,y)$ from Example~\ref{hamming} remains open (\emph{cf}.
+We have no characterization of the optimal communication complexity of the secret key agreement for pairs of inputs $(x,y)$ that do not enjoy the spectral property required in Corollary~\ref{mixing-lemma-large-sets}.
+In particular, there remains a large gap between constant hidden in the $O(\delta n)$ notation in Theorem~\ref{th:hamming1} and in the $\Omega(\delta n)$ notation in and Theorem~\ref{th:hamming2}, so the question on the optimal trade-off between the secret key size and communication complexity for $(x,y)$ from Example~\ref{hamming} remains open (\emph{cf}.
 Conjecture~1 in \cite{Liu-Cuff-Verdu} for an analogous problem in Shannon's setting).

-In some applications (see, e.g., \cite{devetak2005distillation,horodecki2009quantum}) it is natural to assume that the eavesdropper is given a non-negligible \emph{a priori} information about Alice's and Bob's inputs.
-For this setting we do not have a characterization of the optimal size of the key and the protocol's communication complexity.
+In some applications (see, e.g., \cite{devetak2005distillation,horodecki2009quantum}) it is natural to assume that the eavesdropper is given a non-negligible \emph{a priori} information about Alice' and Bob's inputs.
+For this setting we do not have a characterization of the optimal size of the key and the communication complexity of the protocol.

-\paragraph{Acknowledgments.} The authors thank the anonymous reviewers of the conference MFCS~2020 for instructive suggestions and corrections concerning this conference publication as well as the full version of the paper.
+\paragraph{Acknowledgements} The authors thank the anonymous reviewers for instructive suggestions and corrections concerning this conference publication as well as the full version of the paper.
 The second author is grateful to the Max Planck Institute for Mathematics in the Sciences (Leipzig, Germany) for hospitality, and thanks Rostislav Matveev and Jacobus Portegies for useful discussions.